 Members of the Citizens Advisory Committee serve two three-year terms.
 The committee is comprised of three Denver customers, two West Slope residents, one suburban customer, one environmental representative, one public interest group representative, one representative from the Home Builders Association of Metro Denver and one suburban distributor representative.
 Committee members are selected as a result of the committee’s recommendations to Denver’s Board of Water Commissioners.

-Alyssa Quinn — Secretary, Distributor representative
+Alyssa Quinn — Chair, Distributor representative

 Alyssa Quinn represents suburban distributors.
 Alyssa is a Colorado native and has been at Platte Canyon Water and Sanitation District for 20 years.
 While at Platte Canyon, she has overseen the conservation, asset management and GIS programs.
 She has also been on the Board for Colorado WaterWise for 9 years.
 Alyssa works with Denver Water, The One World One Water Center and the Distributors of Denver Water on an annual children’s water festival.
 She is currently the Chairperson of the Distributor Conservation Committee.
 In her spare time, she loves being with her husband and two boys.

-— First term, ends September 2022
+— Second term, ends September 2025

 Alan Hassler — West Slope representative